Skip to main content

-We are the Lead Local Flood Authority for managing local flood risk under the Flood and Water Management Act 2010 and are required to -
+We are the Lead Local Flood Authority.
+We are the authority for managing local flood risk under the Flood and Water Management Act 2010.
+We are required to -

 • produce